What is the ‘eSIM’ in the Apple Watch Series 3 and Series 4?

 Samsung’s approach with their watch suggested they too were prototyping e-SIMs in real life scenarios.
 Finding the extra space to fit the SIM housing would be a materially large part of the hardware on your wrist.
-So it made sense to test the customer experience of set up and use on a small device – like the Galaxy Gear 2.
+So, it made sense to test the customer experience of set up and use on a small device – like the Galaxy Gear2.

 The Samsung Gear S2 watch was released in three different variants.
 Only the highest of the 3 models contained inbuilt eSIM.
 The operating system was unique to the Gear 2 Watch and was based on a fork of Android.
 The Samsung version allowed users functionality to make and receive calls and use GPS features natively, on the watch, without the need for a local smartphone to pair with.
 The Gear S2 3G also featured a 20 percent larger battery in comparison to the others.
 No doubt this is due to this version of the wrist watch needing the extra juice to charge the 3G feature.

-The main difference between the S2 3G and classic model was the lighter and thinner case, which was again, due to a more traditional and sporty feel.
+The main difference between the S2 3G and classic model was the lighter and thinner case, which was again, due to a more traditional and sportier feel.
 With fewer features than the S2 3G Gear, the S3 replaced functionality for (low) weight.
 The Gear 3G watch is also supported by GPS navigation and Bluetooth, which allowed you to stay connected while you are travelling and on the go.
-While conserving batter life is a good thing, being out of contact is not.
+While conserving battery life is a good thing, being out of contact is not.
 Manually connecting to WiFi will become a pain after a while which is where the soft SIM functionality comes in handy.

-Problems with the Apple Watch
+Earlier problems with the Apple Watch